John G. West Political Scientist and Cultural Critic

 Ronald Reagan’s Deeply Personal Argument for Intelligent Design

 We are approaching President Ronald Reagan’s 113th birthday, falling next week on February 6.
 Two days before his birthday in 1988, Reagan delivered remarks at the National Prayer Breakfast in Washington, DC.
 He told attendees that he had “long been unable to understand the atheist in this world of so much beauty.”
 With a touch of mischief in his voice, he added: “I’ve had an unholy desire to invite some atheists to a dinner and then serve the most fabulous gourmet dinner that has ever been concocted, and — after dinner — ask them if they believe there was a cook.”
 The audience responded with extended laughter and applause.
-It was Reagan’s riff on the age-old argument for intelligent design, the idea that the order and purposefulness of nature point
+It was Reagan’s riff on the age-old argument for intelligent design, the idea that the order and purposefulness of

 Ten Questions to Ask When Evaluating a Christian College